-- 6. Vodafone is a global mobile telecommunications company.
-Vodafone's only interest in South Africa is its 35% shareholding in Vodacom. - Vodacom is a national cellular telecommunications network operator.
-Through its subsidiary, Vodacom Service Provider Company (Pty) Ltd, Vodacom provides services such as selling and distributing cellular handsets, cellular accessories and Vodacom cellular airtime (both contract and pre-paid). - 8.
-Venfin and its subsidiaries are investment holding companies, with interests in telecommunications, technology, media and sport, financial and risk services, as well other private equity businesses and start-up opportunities.
+- Vodafone is a global mobile telecommunications company.
+Vodafone's only interest in 6.
+South Africa is its 35% shareholding in Vodacom. - 7.
+Vodacom is a national cellular telecommunications network operator.
+Through its subsidiary, Vodacom Service Provider Company (Pty) Ltd, Vodacom provides services such as selling and distributing cellular handsets, cellular accessories and Vodacom cellular airtime (both contract and pre-paid). - Venfin and its subsidiaries are investment holding companies, with interests in 8. telecommunications,6 technology,7 media and sport,8 financial and risk services,9 as well other private equity businesses and start-up opportunities.10 an aggregate of 46,5% of the voting rights in Venfin.

-&lt;sup>3 Telkom South Africa Limited ("Telkom") owns the remaining 50% of Vodacom.
+3 Telkom South Africa Limited ("Telkom") owns the remaining 50% of Vodacom.

-&lt;sup>4 Rembrandt Trust was established to hold investments in Venfin and Remgro Ltd on behalf the Rupert family.
-Rembrandt Trust also controls M&I Management Services (Pty) Ltd. M&I holds 100% of M&I Group Services (Pty) Ltd.
+4 Rembrandt Trust was established to hold investments in Venfin and Remgro Ltd on behalf the Rupert family.
+Rembrandt Trust also controls M&I Management Services (Pty) Ltd. M&I holds 100% of M&I Group Services (Pty) Ltd. 5 The effect of the shareholding that Rembrandt Trust currently holds of Venfin is that it is able to exercise